tanyasree03/MLproject/README.md

 ## ML project to understand the student's performance

-Here’s an expanded version of your inputs, broken down into 5-6 clear points for your GitHub README:

 ### 1. **Engineered Machine Learning Model**
    - Developed a robust machine learning model focused on accurately predicting student performance based on various factors such as test preparation, parental level of education, and prior test scores.